For a Viewpoint on Mormonism broadcast that played on January 21, 2015, go to Abortion and Mormonism

 Exception for Birth Defects

-President Hinckley allowed for abortion "when the fetus is known by a competent medical authority to have serious defects that will not allow the baby to survive beyond birth."
-However many a "competent" doctor has misdiagnosed such cases.
-While the prospect of giving birth to a child who will have severe birth defects is a difficult challenge, do we as humans have the right to end the life of another simply because we feel their quality of life or personal worth is inferior to others?
+President Hinckley allowed for abortion “when the fetus is known by a competent medical authority to have serious defects that will not allow the baby to survive beyond birth.”
+However many a “competent” doctor has misdiagnosed such cases.
+While the prospect of giving birth to a child who will have severe birth defects is a difficult challenge, do we as humans have the right to end the life of another simply because some feel their quality of life or personal worth is inferior to others?
 If indeed the chance of survival were slim, would it not alleviate any undue doubt by allowing nature to take its course?